 How long does a van or car wrap take?

-In general the design stage of a van wrap will take a week to refine and finalise, provided you have some ideas or designs ready to go.
-If you’re looking for a simple colour change, then you may need a couple of days to confirm the materials you require.
+For more elaborate graphical car or van wraps, finalising the design will take an additional week, provided you have some ideas or artwork ready to go.
+If you’re looking for a simple colour change, then it'll only take a 1 or 2 days to confirm the materials you require.

 - Drop off